raspberrypilearning/xai-challenge-audio-classfier/en/step_3.md

 + Do a test run: Before diving in, record a short clip and listen to it.
 If you can understand yourself, the computer can probably process the data accurately too!

 By giving the computer a mix of clear and everyday pronunciations, it'll be able to process real-world examples, no matter how you (or your users) say the words.
-(One of Google's voice assistant training datasets - called PRESTO - contains more than five hundred and fifty thousand conversations in six languages!)
+For example, one of Google's voice assistant training datasets — called PRESTO — contains more than 550,000 conversations in six languages!

 --- /collapse ---